Back to The Church in Exile

 • the coming fire of the Spirit empowers them.

 The final blessing of Christ before the Ascension is the mystical strengthening of the .
-Christ leads them, loves them, blesses them, strengthens them, and prepares them for His hidden reign.
-He lifts His wounded hands over His faithful ones and blesses them even as He ascends, signifying that His care, His , and His protection endure forever.
+Christ leads, loves, blesses, strengthens, and prepares His own for His hidden reign.
+He lifts His wounded hands over the faithful and blesses them even as He ascends, signifying that His care, His , and His protection endure forever.

 Footnotes